Summary :

 The elevated pH that occurs in bacterial vaginosis facilitates the adhesion of certain bacteria 'Gardnerella vaginalis', which then produce cytotoxins and a biofilm which exfoliates, resulting in a distinct appearance.

-To diagnose clue cells, a healthcare provider will perform a vaginal exam and collect a sample of vaginal discharge using a sterile swab for microscopy observation.
+To detect clue cells, a healthcare provider will perform a vaginal exam and collect a sample of vaginal discharge using a sterile swab for microscopy observation.

 ◈ Note: